JosephBARBIERDARNAL/plotch/README.md

-# Plotch: patchwork for matplotlib
+# Plotch: gluing plots in matplotlib

-This project is a work in progress.
+This project is still under development, but if you have any ideas, advice or would like to contribute, please don't hesitate to contact me!

 <br>